Identification and Validation of ALS Environmental Risk Factors

 Some of the most important discoveries about the causes of ALS come from studying tissue from persons that had ALS.
 For this reason, some of our patients choose to donate their brain and spinal cord after death for research purposes.
 This tissue allows us to advance our understanding of ALS and develop new therapies.
 This program is of no cost to patients and families and does not delay funeral arrangement.
 Please talk with us if you are interested in participating.

 National ALS Registry

+We encourage all of our patients to register for the National ALS Registry, which is operated by the Centers for Disease Control and Prevention.
 Participation in the National ALS Registry is voluntary, however, joining it can help scientists defeat ALS.
-We encourage all our patients to register.
 In addition, through your registration you may be able to participate in research trials offered through the country.